GenesysNetwork/BlueLotus-dex/README.md

 # Genesys Network Dex

+#currently migrating operations to Genesys Blockchain

+## Part of the Gensys Network Ecosystem & Genesys Blockchain

 This project contains the main features of the genesys dex application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.